wavemaker/docs/website/blog/2025-04-16-separation-of-userchanges-vs-migrationchanges.md

 To improve clarity and maintainability, WaveMaker Studio now creates two separate Git commits during the push process—one for migration changes and one for user changes.

 ### 🔄 What Happens During Push?
-When a user pushes project changes, Studio checks for both migration and user modifications.
+When a user pushes project changes using **Push Changes** option, Studio checks for both migration and user modifications.
 If either is present, it performs the following:

 ![](/learn/assets/two-commits.png)